mbaumer/us_hep_funding/docs/_states/MO.md

 <a name="MO-01"></a>
 [Back to top](#top)
 ## MO-01 -- Rep. Wm.
 Clay (D)
+### Committees
+Wm.
+Clay is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $1,587,000.00 in SC HEP grants.